tarwn/lessthandot-hugo/blogs/content/posts/2009-12-31-using-variables-in-ssis.md

 We can already see that this newly added variable could be accompanied by another that shows the source of the files and could be used prior in the foreach container for the property values of source and also the initial connection of the flat file connection.

-In our File System Task editor we only need to set 3 values with our variables in order to “archive” the processed file.
+In our File System Task editor we only need to set 3 values with our variables in order to "archive" the processed file.
 The file system task also has the intelligence for you to tell it if the source and destination are going to be variables.
 This essentially will allow the processor to evaluate them and not show unwanted errors if directories do not exist at build time.

 Set IsDestinationPathVariable and IsSourcePathVariable to True and set the following variables to the property assigned.